 For example, a crisis happened to me in the summer of 2018 when I started experiencing panic attacks.
 I hadn’t attended to my emotions in so long that my brain had to literally start shutting down my body and my ability to cope before I listened to it.

-I know now that I didn’t need to let it get that far.
-I didn’t need to wait until something stopped me.
-I could have made a decision to get off my current path earlier.
+However, I also now know that I didn’t need to let it get as bad as it did.
+I didn’t need to wait until something stopped me to make changes.
+I could have made a conscious decision to get off autopilot a lot earlier, simply because I wanted something different.

-I didn’t realize it at the time though, which is why I talk about this experience so often.
+I didn’t realize this at the time though.
+This is why I talk about this experience so often.
 I don’t want others to get to the same place I did.

-We can learn to listen to ourselves and our emotions before getting into a crisis.
-This allows us to start making changes before we get to a breaking point.
+When we learn to listen to ourselves and our emotions, this allows us to start making changes before we get to a breaking point.

 Listening to our emotions can also be described as becoming more mindful.

-If we can embrace these negative feelings before they become overwhelming, we can sometimes make shifts before we get to a crisis.
+If we can embrace what our negative feelings are telling us before they become overwhelming, we can sometimes make shifts before we get to a crisis.

 2. Eliminate Things You Don’t Want In Your Life

-I recently read Essentiantialism, a book that focuses on “pursuing less but better.”
-Before reading this book, I had already taken many steps to eliminate things that weren’t adding value to my life.
+One of my favorite books is Essentiantialism.
+The book focuses on “pursuing less but better.”
+I’ve eliminated so many things that were adding value to my life.

 - I quit my full-time toxic job.